The Tour de France stands out as the top long-distance cycling race in the world.

 Stage 1 goes from Edinburgh to Carlisle.
 It covers flat and rolling ground in northern England.

-Riders face some tests but nothing too extreme yet.
+Riders face some tests, but nothing too extreme yet.

 Stage 2 starts in Keswick on 3 July and ends in Liverpool.